bigskysoftware/htmx/www/content/attributes/hx-disabled-elt.md

 ## Notes

-* `hx-disable-elts` is inherited and can be placed on a parent element
+* `hx-disable-elt` is inherited and can be placed on a parent element